rx-modules/PlayerDB/README.md

 ## Shoutouts

+* Speedy2025#2025 - Helped me test it to make sure I never broke it.
+Biggest supporter lmao!
-* the der discohund#8028 - Even more help on the rewrite!
+* the der discohund#8028 - Biggest boost on optimization (selection > copying)
-* nphhpn#0575 - Lots of help on the rewrite!
-Big optimization help!
+* nphhpn#0575 - Gave me some advice on optimizations!
 * AmberW#4615 - She threw out the initial idea and I've built on from that
 * vdvman1#9510 - For helping me figure out some of the nbt manipulation nonsense (and some optimizations)
 * [r/minecraftcommands discord](https://discord.gg/QAFXFtZ) - Pretty helpful w/ feedback and good community, check it out!

 ## Endnote

 This datapack was a calling to one of the more annoying issues with custom nbt in Minecraft: dynamic list indexing.
 While 1.14 gave us an amazing command, `data modify`, allowing us to modify the deeper details of nbt, and 1.15 giving us `data storage` allowing us to store arbituary nbt 'in the cloud', we still struggle with a couple of things, namely, indexing.
 There is no way to index into a NBT List based on a scoreboard value.
 This means if we needed to store a list of entries tied to a scoreboard, we would be forced to iterate through the entries which is an O(n) solution to a traditionally O(1) solution in most programming languages.